antoniokly/Departures/README.md

 <img src="screenshots/ios/error.png" width="250">

-If you experience network error like this, try using mock data by setting 'useMockDataForDebug' to true in `constants.js`
+If you experience network error like this, try using mock data by enabling `useMockDataForDebug` in `constants.js`
 ```javascript
 const useMockDataForDebug = true;
 ```